 - Your effectiveness in communicating your argument to others.

-All groups must submit one copy of their comps paper to their comps advisor and one electronic copy to Tami Little no later than 5pm on the date they are due.
+All groups must submit one copy of their comps paper to their comps advisor and one electronic copy to Missy Render no later than 5pm on the date they are due.
 Please use the standard title page.
-Sign the page, scan it, and attach it to Tami Little's electronic copy if you want to give the Program permission to use your comps for educational purposes.
+Sign the page, scan it, and attach it to Missy Render's electronic copy if you want to give the Program permission to use your comps for educational purposes.

 In addition to your paper, each student must submit a report to their advisor on their own individual contribution to the paper.
 The reporting form is here.
 The report will help us evaluate the comps process.